realworldocaml/book/en/concurrent-programming-with-async.md

 that handles the network connection and by the callback for responding to an individual request, in either case responding to an exception by closing the connection.
-It is for building this kind of custom error handling that monitors can be helpful.n
+It is for building this kind of custom error handling that monitors can be helpful.

 ### Example: Handling exceptions with DuckDuckGo